voluntarily/vly2/README.md

 7. `npm run storybook` - starts the Storybook Component Library

-Once you see the message "Voluntarily is running on port: 3122!
-Be Awesome!" then you can open your browser at http://localhost:3122.
+Once you see the message:

+    "Voluntarily is running on port: 3122!
+Be Awesome!"

+then you can open your browser at http://localhost:3122.

-If you see the message "Please make sure Mongodb is installed and running!"  then go back and start mongod.
+If you see the message _"Please make sure Mongodb is installed and running!"_  then go back and start mongod.

 Press control+C to exit the node application.

 #######################Running BDD Tests#########################

     cd systemtest
     npx codeceptjs run --grep "@smoke" --plugins allure
     allure serve output